The Ladies Who L-EARN 2013/14 are proud to introduce themselves to you here.

 What we’ve been up to since the Ladies Who L-EARN 2012/13 cohort graduated

 It continues to be a busy time for You Make It.
 Since the 2012/13 programme completed, we’ve been working hard to raise investment to make sure we can get Ladies Who L-EARN 2013/14 up and running in the East End again from this autumn.
 We’re also trying to work out how to make sure it’s not only women from our local patch who benefit from the programme.
 We’ll keep you updated with progress on all of this over the coming months.
-In the meantime, you can copy the following link into your browser to watch a short film made about the last programme:

 We’ve also got a full written evaluation report of Ladies Who L-EARN 2012/13, which was produced on a pro bono basis by BOP Consulting.
 If you’re interested in having a read, then please email the You Make It Director:

 Ladies Who L-EARN 2012/13 Graduation party @ Rich Mix London was on Monday 22 February!